hajji-Ismail/airbnb-clone-project/README.md

 Focuses on validating backend features through rigorous testing (unit, integration, and end-to-end).
 Guarantees that all backend functionalities meet quality standards before deployment.

 ---
+## ⚙️ Technology Stack

+This project leverages a modern backend technology stack to ensure scalability, maintainability, and efficiency across development and production environments.

+### 🧱 Django
+A high-level Python web framework used for building the core of the backend application and exposing RESTful APIs with built-in admin and authentication features.

+### 🔌 Django REST Framework (DRF)
+An extension of Django that provides powerful and flexible tools for creating and managing RESTful APIs, including serialization, authentication, and viewsets.

+### 🗄️ PostgreSQL
+A robust, open-source relational database system used for storing structured data with support for complex queries, transactions, and indexing.

+### 🔎 GraphQL
+A query language and runtime for APIs that enables clients to request exactly the data they need, reducing over-fetching and improving API efficiency.

+### 🕒 Celery
+An asynchronous task queue used to handle background tasks such as sending emails, processing data, or managing scheduled jobs.

+### ⚡ Redis
+An in-memory key-value data store used primarily for caching, real-time session management, and as a message broker for Celery.

+### 🐳 Docker
+A containerization platform used to create consistent development and production environments, enabling easy deployment and environment isolation.

+### 🔁 CI/CD Pipelines
+Automated pipelines that test, build, and deploy code changes efficiently.
+Ensures continuous integration and delivery, improving development speed and code quality.

+---
+## 📊 Database Design

+The database design is centered around the core functionalities of the Airbnb Clone project.
+It ensures data consistency, efficiency, and support for all major features such as user management, property listings, bookings, payments, and reviews.

+### 🧑 Users
+Represents all platform users, including guests and hosts.

+**Key Fields:**
+- `id` (UUID): Unique identifier for each user.
+- `username` (string): User’s unique login name.
+- `email` (string): User’s email address.
+- `password_hash` (string): Securely stored hashed password.
+- `is_host` (boolean): Indicates if the user is a property host.

+**Relationships:**
+- A user can create multiple properties (if `is_host` is `true`).
+- A user can make multiple bookings.
+- A user can leave multiple reviews.

+---

+### 🏡 Properties
+Represents properties listed by hosts for rental.

+**Key Fields:**
+- `id` (UUID): Unique property identifier.
+- `title` (string): Name or short description of the property.
+- `description` (text): Detailed information about the property.
+- `location` (string): Address or city of the property.
+- `price_per_night` (decimal): Rental cost per night.

+**Relationships:**
+- A property belongs to one user (host).
+- A property can have many bookings.
+- A property can receive many reviews.

+---

+### 📅 Bookings
+Stores information about property reservations.

+**Key Fields:**
+- `id` (UUID): Unique booking identifier.
+- `user_id` (foreign key): ID of the user who made the booking.
+- `property_id` (foreign key): ID of the booked property.
+- `check_in` (date): Start date of the booking.
+- `check_out` (date): End date of the booking.

+**Relationships:**
+- A booking belongs to one user and one property.
+- A booking may be linked to one payment record.

+---

+### 💳 Payments
+Records transactions related to bookings.

+**Key Fields:**
+- `id` (UUID): Unique payment identifier.
+- `booking_id` (foreign key): Associated booking.
+- `amount` (decimal): Total payment amount.
+- `status` (string): Payment status (e.g., pending, completed).
+- `payment_date` (datetime): Timestamp of the transaction.

+**Relationships:**
+- Each payment is linked to a single booking.

+---

+### 🌟 Reviews
+Contains user-generated reviews and ratings for properties.

+**Key Fields:**
+- `id` (UUID): Unique review identifier.
+- `user_id` (foreign key): Reviewer (user).
+- `property_id` (foreign key): Reviewed property.
+- `rating` (integer): Rating score (e.g., 1 to 5).
+- `comment` (text): Review content.

+**Relationships:**
+- A user can leave many reviews.
+- A property can have many reviews.

+---

+### 🔗 Entity Relationships Summary

+- **User ↔ Properties**: One-to-Many (A host can list many properties)
+- **User ↔ Bookings**: One-to-Many (A user can make many bookings)
+- **User ↔ Reviews**: One-to-Many (A user can write many reviews)
+- **Property ↔ Bookings**: One-to-Many (A property can be booked many times)
+- **Property ↔ Reviews**: One-to-Many (A property can have many reviews)
+- **Booking ↔ Payment**: One-to-One (Each booking can have one payment)

+---